 - Use emotions – be able to generate new emotions, which are relevant to the task at hand.
 This is an essential skill when handling heightened workloads or dealing with challenging customers or colleagues

-Taking the test
+Taking the assessment

-Once you have taken the test we will review your results and provide coaching and feedback sessions.
-During the initial session you will receive your test results and a personalised coaching plan for developing your skills.
+Once you have taken the test, we will review your results and provide coaching and feedback sessions.
+During the initial session, you will receive your test results and a personalised coaching plan for developing your skills.